 The Independent Public School board chair is a signatory to a Delivery and Performance Agreement with the principal and Director General.
 The agreement sets out the performance and accountability expectations of the school, as well as the resources and support provided centrally to the school.

 The majority of Independent Public School boards are unincorporated boards.
 Boards can apply to become incorporated if members wish to have greater functions and obligations.

-For more information on training for school boards and councils visit our School councils/boards page.
+For more information on support and training for school boards and councils, visit School councils/boards.